knowinginner/recipe-book/content/children-recipe/Semolina.md

 ---
 ![semolina1](semolina1.webp)
 *Image credit - [Pixabay - Angelica Vaihel](https://pixabay.com/photos/bowls-semolina-milk-dessert-sweet-6405538/)*
 > "They say practice makes perfect.
-Well, then my pancakes are a testament to my unwavering commitment to imperfection." - *Anonymous*
+Well, then my semolina is a testament to my unwavering commitment to imperfection." - *Anonymous*
 ## Sunshine Semolina Pudding
 This recipe is a fun twist on classic semolina pudding, perfect for a bright and cheerful breakfast!
 ## Ingredients: